-Will allocated waste facilities conserve, protect and enhance designated and undesignated heritage assets and their settings?
 IIA objective 7: Protect, enhance, restore, and expand the biodiversity and geodiversity assets within the East London Joint Plan area.

-- Will it effect habitats of international, national, regional or local importance, particularly in relation to Epping Forrest? - Will it protect and enhance habitats of international, national, regional or local importance, particularly in relation to Epping Forrest? - Will it protect and improve local populations of terrestrial species that are of international, national, regional or locally importance? - Taking into account the impact of climate change, will it conserve and enhance designated and undesignated ecological assets and networks? - Will it maintain and enhance wildlife corridors and minimise fragmentation of ecological areas and green spaces, enhancing biodiversity and securing the level of net-gain set out in local, regional and national policy? - Will it protect and support enhanced knowledge and understanding of geological sites of national, regional or local importance?
+- Will it protect and enhance habitats of international, national, regional or local importance, particularly in relation to Epping Forrest? - Will it protect and improve local populations of terrestrial species that are of international, national, regional or locally importance? - Taking into account the impact of climate change, will it conserve and enhance designated and undesignated ecological assets and networks? - Will it maintain and enhance wildlife corridors and minimise fragmentation of ecological areas and green spaces, enhancing biodiversity and securing the level of net-gain set out in local, regional and national policy? - Will it protect and support enhanced knowledge and understanding of geological sites of national, regional or local importance?